goldfinch-eng/mono/packages/docs/docs/reference/contracts/contracts-overview.md

 > [**GFI Distribution Source Code**](https://github.com/goldfinch-eng/mono/tree/main/packages/protocol/contracts/rewards)

 This category organizes the logic that manages how GFI are disbursed to participants of the Goldfinch Protocol.

+## (Deprecated)

+This category contains contracts that are no longer used by the Protocol, but are provided for completeness.